pepe454/joman-dictionary/README.md

 - Sentences by Category, same categories as above.

 ## Note

-- Because sourashtra script is not known by many native speakers, the Harvard Kyoto transliteration into roman characters will allow everyone to read sourashtra words.
-However, the sourashtra lipi will be supported and stored for those who can read it.
+Because sourashtra script is not known by many native speakers, the Harvard Kyoto transliteration into roman characters will allow everyone to read sourashtra words.
+However, the sourashtra lipi can eventually be supported and stored for those who can read it.

+## Tech Stack
+- Backend: _Golang_
+- Database: _Postgres_
+- Frontend: _Vue.js_
+- Containers: _Docker_
+- Hosting: _AWS_
+- CI/CD: _GitHub Actions_
+- Reverse Proxy: _Traefik_